darkmentorllc/Blue2thprinting/README.md

 ### Setup automatic script execution at boot:

-The previous `setup_capture_helper_ubuntu.sh` should have already configured your system to automatically run data capture at reboot.
+The previous `setup_capture_helper_debian-based.sh` should have already configured your system to automatically run data capture at reboot.
 So now reboot with `sudo reboot`.

 After the system comes back up, run:
 `~/Blue2thprinting/Scripts/check.sh`